kavstea/Business-Data-Management-Project/README.md

 Grade: S
 Time spent: 2 terms (with some procrastination)

-For this project, I worked with an astrology business to understand their problems, analyze their data, and spot trends.
-Based on this, I gave simple, practical recommendations.
-The focus was more on writing reports and explaining the data clearly, rather than using complex tools.
-I used Excel and Google Sheets to create basic charts and highlight key patterns.
+For this project, I teamed up with an astrology business to understand their challenges, dive into their data, and find trends.
+I gave them practical recommendations based on what I found.
+The focus was more on writing reports and clearly explaining the data rather than using complex analysis tools.
+I used Excel and Google Sheets to create simple charts that helped identify patterns.

-The proposal report (done in MS Word) explained the business and its challenges.
+The proposal report (in MS Word) covered the business background and its main challenges.
-The mid-term report (done in Google Docs) covered the key details of the data.
+The mid-term report (in Google Docs) explained the data’s key details and basic stats.
-The final report (done in Google Docs) presented the analysis, results, and recommendations.
+The final report (in Google Docs) included the analysis, findings, and recommendations.
-I finished it up with a 10-page presentation (done in Google Slides).
+I wrapped everything up in a 10-page presentation (in Google Slides) that summed up all the important points.